cwahn/theta/README.md

 ### Todo
 - Core
   - [x] Make `Result::Err` implementing `std::fmt::Display` on `tell` to be logged as `tracing::error!` to prevent silent failure or code duplication
-  - [ ] Deduplicate simultanious connection attempt to each other
   - [x] Use concurrent hashmap
 - Macros
   - [ ] Make `actor` macro to take identifier as `ActorId`